-Can the Trustee Withdraw Money From the QIT for Any Other Reason?
+Can the Trustee Withdraw Money from the QIT for Any Other Reason?

 The trustee can withdraw money from a QIT for two reasons.
-In addition to paying your medical bills, the trustee can withdraw money to provide you with a “personal needs allowance" (PNA).
-The amount of your PNA is defined by state law and can be used to pay for things such as food, clothing, insurance premiums, and entertainment (among other things).
+In addition to paying your medical bills, the trustee can withdraw money to provide you with a "personal needs allowance" (PNA).
+The amount of your PNA is defined by state law and can be used to pay for food, clothing, insurance premiums, and entertainment (among other things).

 What Happens to the Money in a QIT When I Die?

 The state that provides you with Medicaid benefits is the named beneficiary of your QIT.
 When you die, any money remaining in the QIT will be used to reimburse the state up to the amount it paid for your long-term medical care.

 Do I Need an Attorney to Set Up a QIT?